dockstore/dockstore-documentation/docs/advanced-topics/dockstore-cli/dockstore-cli-faq.rst

 The other issue we often see is some instances of scattered tasks getting `sigkilled <https://www.gnu.org/software/libc/manual/html_node/Termination-Signals.html>`__ by the operating system.
 You will know when this happens because the `rc` (return code) file will read 137.
 If it reads anything except 137, then you can assume that it wasn't actually a resource management error and look in stderr or stdout for the true culprit.
 For more on return codes, see :ref:`this FAQ <return-code-wdl>` entry.

 To prevent these issues from happening, we recommend setting up your Cromwell configuration file to limit how many scattered tasks run at once, and then setting up the Dockstore CLI to make use of that Cromwell configuration file. :doc:`A step-by-step tutorial is available here. </advanced-topics/dockstore-cli/local-cromwell-config>`

+:ref:`(back to top) <topCLIFAQ>`

 The CLI is failing with Java 8 or 11
 ------------------------------------